precice/config-graph/docs/Edges.md

 ## Receive-mesh → participant

-This edge connects a receive-mesh node and a participant, who receives the mesh.
+This edge connects a receive-mesh node and a participant who receives the mesh.

 - `type`: RECEIVE_MESH__CHILD_OF
 - `from`: ReceiveMesh